academie-de-espee/earl-marshal/procedures/modern.md

 layout: default
 ---

-The following is guidance regarding enforcement of the Kingdom law ([Section 10.3](https://atlantia.sca.org/offices/seneschal/clerk-of-law/book-of-law/reservations-and-restrictions?faqitem=Policy2)) prohibiting blatantly modern items on the list field in the Kingdom of Atlantia.
+The following is guidance regarding enforcement of the Kingdom policy law prohibiting blatantly modern items on the list field in the Kingdom of Atlantia.

 ## General
 1. The fighter should appear as a reasonable example of a warrior from the SCA's period of study (Pre-17th Century focusing on Renaissance and Middle Ages, per Corpora) to the casual observer.